GoodiesHQ/webhooker/README.md

 #### webhooker is not smart
 It just forwards the requests.
-Only in the logs can you determine if the webhook was successful.
+The same query parameters, the same post data, the same request headers.
+Only in the logs can you determine if the webhook was successful to the targets.
+The client side currently has no visibility to that.
 Otherwise, it will simply always respond with 200 OK no matter what.

 ## Responses: